travitch/shellDSL/README.md

 This package defines a DSL for generating shell scripts.

+The goal is to make it easier to write safe and correct shell scripts.
+Quoting will be automatically managed.
+There will also be some support for trying to automatically get numeric vs. string comparisons correct.
 It will not support all shell features.
 Instead, it will support many features and enable scripts written in the DSL to be compiled down to different formats including:

  * bash
  * POSIX shell